codacy/docs/docs/repositories-configure/configuring-code-patterns.md

     ![Toggling tools](images/code-patterns-toggle-tools.png)

 1. Select a tool to enable or disable its code patterns.

-    To filter the patterns by language, category, or status, use the sidebar filters.
+To make it easier to find relevant patterns, use the sidebar filters.
+You can filter by language, [issue category](../faq/code-analysis/which-metrics-does-codacy-calculate.md#issues), or status.

     To see an explanation of the issues that a pattern detects and how to fix them, click **Show details**.
 Some patterns also allow you to configure the rules for detecting issues.

     !!! tip
         -   To enable a group of code patterns, use the filter to select the relevant group of patterns and click **Enable all**.
 For example, to enable all Security patterns, click the **Security** filter and then click **Enable all**.

         -   Codacy displays the tag **New** for one month next to the name of newly added code patterns.